-Enjoy the Stanley Cup-banner raising ceremony for as long as possible, Chicago.
+Enjoy the Stanley Cup-banner raising ceremony for as long as possible, Chicago Blackhawks.

-Once the puck drops to usher in the new NHL season in Chicago, Montreal and Edmonton on Tuesday, recent history suggests someone other than the Blackhawks will be hoisting the Cup in June.
-The 1997-98 Detroit Red Wings stand as the league's last franchise to repeat as champions.
+Once the puck drops to usher in the new NHL season in Chicago, Montreal and Edmonton on Tuesday, recent history suggests someone other than the Blackhawks will be hoisting the cup in June.
+The 1997-98 Detroit Red Wings stand as the league’s last team to repeat as champions.

 “You’ve got players moving all the time now.
 The competition level is good or better than ever before,” TV analyst and former coach Pierre McGuire said.
 “And the ultimate thing is we haven’t had NHL expansion in almost 12 or 14 years now.

 “And because of that, the talent bucket is full.”

 Despite that, McGuire thinks Chicago has as good a chance as any to repeat fresh off a lockout-shortened season.

 “I believe we can start to use the ‘D’ word with Chicago’s dynasty,” he said of a franchise that’s won two of the past four titles.

 Former player-turned-broadcaster Eddie Olczyk, however, noted several obstacles facing Chicago.

 Namely?
 The Olympics.
 Chicago could have as many as 14 players competing at Sochi.

 “When you throw in the Olympic break,” Olczyk said.
 “It’s going to be very taxing.”